Bereket-07/sales-forecasting-model/README.md

   - Serializes models with timestamps for tracking daily predictions.

 - **Deep Learning Approach**:
-  - Builds a Long Short-Term Memory (LSTM) model using TensorFlow or PyTorch.
+  - Builds a Long Short-Term Memory (LSTM) model using TensorFlow and Keras.
   - Transforms time series data into a supervised learning format to predict future sales.
   - Ensures efficient execution in Google Colab.